Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

 Console.WriteLine(ecKey.KeyType);
 ```

-### Delete a Key synchronously
+### Delete a key synchronously
-When deleting a key synchronously, you need to call `UpdateStatus` on the returned operation periodically.
+When deleting a key synchronously before you purge it, you need to call `UpdateStatus` on the returned operation periodically.
 You could do this in a loop as shown in the example, or periodically within other operations in your program.

 ```C# DeleteKeySync